casparderksen/vagrant-ansible-devbox/README.md

 your corporate service management processes and internet policies fail to yield a satisfactory development environment).

-The `devbox.yml` playbook installs the following software (adapt to your needs):
+The `devbox.yml` playbook installs the following software:
 - Docker daemon
 - Various Docker images
 - Apache Maven
 - OpenJDK-8 and 11 installation
 - Node and NPM
-- CNTLM proxy
-- Oracle Instantclient
-- miniDC/OS installer
 - Misc command line tools (git, jq, httpie, make, ...)

 The `local.yml` playbook applies the following configuration (adapt variables to your environment):